Gilad-Kutiel-Lib/jumpfm-version/README.md

-A weather plugin for the JumpFm file manager.
+A JumpFm plugin that displays the current version.